spwhite1337/website/README.md

 ### 4.)
 Future Work

 At present, I serve the website on one instance with a docker-network with two containers: one for the frontend and another for the backend.
-For scalability, I should add another container for a database, repurpose the "Backed" container for models and API calls, then dedicate EC2 instances for each component (e.g., one for frontend, one for data, one for models / APIs / LLMs).
+For scalability, I should add another container for a database, repurpose the "Backend" container for models and API calls, then dedicate EC2 instances for each component (e.g., one for frontend, one for data, one for models / APIs / LLMs).
 These will all be registered in the Target
 Group.